sanchez1337/RecipeKeeper/README.md

 personal recipes repository, where eventually you could insert a link to some other recipe website - this app would be able to scrape it and present it in uniformed form without any clutter.
+Additional functionality which will try to implement as I go:
+- saving ingredients used by user - possibly with pictures and price
+- adding notes to the recipe

 My programming knowledge is still very limited, so you are looking at the code at your own risk, but if you happen to see it and perhaps